 Killed in the Line of Duty……………

-I always knew that whilst researching this project, that trying to trace 34 individuals and their families was not going to be easy and eventually I would find one firefighter that I would hit a complete brick wall with and sadly Edgar William Vick has been that man.
+We always knew that whilst researching this project, that trying to trace 34 individuals and their families was not going to be easy and eventually we would find one firefighter where we would hit a complete brick wall with and sadly Edgar William Vick has been that man.
 His contribution is no less than that of any of the other 34 men and women that lost their lives on that fateful night in April 1941 and his sacrifice, like all the others is remembered here

-.
-I hope that as this website grows and more and more people find the site and make connections of their own, that maybe a descendant of Edgar’s will get in touch and hopefully be able to share with us a bit more about his life………
+We hope that as this website grows and more and more people find the site and make connections of their own, that maybe a descendant of Edgar’s will get in touch and hopefully we will be able to share with us a bit more about his life.

 Edgar William Vick was born on 22nd February 1903 in Woolwich, London, the oldest of four children born to William John Vick and Edith Emily Fanny Lily Vick (nee Smith).
 William and Edith were married the year before Edgar was born, in 1902 in Woolwich in London.
 An entry in the marriage announcements column of the 5th September 1902 edition of the Salisbury Times reads ‘VICK – SMITH August 30th – at St Luke’s Church, Old Charlton, Kent by the Rev C Swanson, William John Vick, second son of George Vick of Fisherton, Salisbury to Edith Emily Fanny Lily, second daughter of W Smith of 52 Elliscombe Road, Old Charlton, Kent.’